rm511130/Tanzu-Workshop-TKGI/README.md

     - To Manage Many K8s Clusters across Many Public/Private IaaS
     - Where "Manage" means audit, enforce policies, create, delete, upgrade, ...

-- VMware's Tanzu Mission Control v1.0 is Generally Available with an initial implementation that covers:
+- VMware's Tanzu Mission Control's current release covers:
     - Attaching any K8s Cluster from any Cloud for monitoring, auditing, and enforcing policies.
     - Life-cycle management of K8s Clusters created on AWS and vSphere.
 Azure and GCP to follow shortly.